Skip to main content

 Salt and Fresh Ground Black Pepper, to taste

-1 Can Whole Kernel Corn, (15.25 ounce), drained and rinsed
+1 Can Whole Kernel Corn, (15.25 ounces), drained and rinsed

 3 Cups Half-and-Half